 Can you make a difference to the future of Life and Earth?

 Imagine for a moment that you have just finished work and are taking a walk in the park with a coffee as the sun sets.
 Children are playing and one of them kicks a soccer ball and it hits you and your coffee spills.
 All the children see this and are afraid to come up to you for what they did.
 Most of them run away with the boy that kicked the ball, but one small boy walks up to you.
 He is dressed in ragged clothes and clearly less advantaged than the other boys.
 He stands confidently in front of you and he apologizes for everyone and even offers the few cents he has in his pocket so that you can get another coffee.
 You respond to him "It's all okay.
-What means the most to me is that you were confident and courageous enough to face me, kind enough to apologize for everyone, and that you have shown such concern putting me before your self.
+What means the most to me is that you were confident and courageous enough to face me, kind enough to apologize for everyone, and that you have shown such concern putting me before yourself.
 You have integrity son.
-If anyone could be President of our country one day I hope it is someone like you".
+If one day anyone could be President of our country I hope it is someone like you".
 Years pass and the boy was inspired by your words and always remembers what you said - the person with the coffee who he had met in the park.

-Indeed, he does become a great leader one day showing the same concern, care, and responsibility as the day he met you.
+Indeed, one day he does become a great leader showing the same concern, care, and responsibility as the day he met you.
 You then come to the realization that you had made a huge difference.
 You had changed the world simply through your act of appreciation and encouragement to a boy in a park, so many years before.
-My point is, even though it may not be you in the forefront of change, your actions and influence on others at any point in your life, even at a single moment, can make a huge difference to the future of Life and our Planet.
+My point is, even though it may not be you in the forefront of change, your actions and influence on others at any point in your life, even at a single moment, can make a huge difference to the future of Life and our planet.

 So can you make a difference?